ILLGrenoble/ngx-remote-desktop/README.md

 All of these features below are used in the demo application.

+The `RemoteDesktopManager` exposes some useful methods.

 #### Screenshot
-To take a screenshot of the connected remote desktop:
+Take a screenshot of the connected remote desktop.

 ```typescript
   this.manager.createScreenshot(blob => {